 The second quarter in a yearly sequence of probability theory.
 Main topics are stopping times, random walks, conditional expectation, discrete time martingales, Markov chains, exchangeability, renewal and ergodic theory.

 Prerequisites: Students should be comfortable with integration and measure theory and should have mastered the material of a graduate probability course covering Laws of Large Numbers, Weak Convergence and Central Limit Theorems.
 Specifically, enrollment is capped and graduate students may register for credit only if they have earned at least a grade A- in Stat310A/Math230A.
-Otherwise, you'll need instructor's permission for doing so (in particular, this applies to all undergraduate/co-term students).
+All other students should email to secure the instructor's permission for doing so (in particular, this applies to all undergraduate/co-term students).

-Grading : Judgement based on final exam mark (70%) and on consistent Homework (30%) and participation (6%) efforts (details in recording posted on Panopto within Canvas).
+Grading : Judgement based on final exam mark (64%), and on consistent Homework (30%) and participation (6%) efforts (details in recording posted on Panopto within Canvas).
 Typically, total score above 63% needed for passing.
 Any dispensation for adverse health/housing mandates be contingent on its applicability also for Math. and Stat.
 PhD-s.

 Material covered, including HWs and self-reading:

 See also seminar for current activity in related areas.